-- A. Through the Land Bank Community Revitalization Initiative ("grant"), CCPDC desires to enhance the housing stock, play a pivotal role in the City of Elmira's current downtown revitalization program, and eliminate blight and pockets of poverty within and surrounding the City's downtown core area and provide services under this agreement appropriate to other parts of the County as determined by the CCPDC. - B. The grant requires CCPDC to provide staffing in order to facilitate agreements for essential program support services, subject to board approval.
+- A. Through the Land Bank Community Revitalization Initiative ("grant"), CCPDC desires to enhance the housing stock, play a pivotal role in the City of Elmira's current downtown revitalization program, and eliminate blight and pockets of poverty within and surrounding the City's downtown core area and provide services under this agreement appropriate to other parts of the County as determined by the CCPDC.
+This grant is provided by Enterprise Community Partners, Inc. ("Enterprise"). - B. The grant requires CCPDC to provide staffing in order to facilitate agreements for essential program support services, subject to board approval.
 Services include, recordkeeping, property appraisal, structural stabilization and maintenance, environmental review, demolition, and rehabilitation contract services. - C. Arbor agrees to be the consulting entity that will administer the services described above and ensure grant compliance. - D. The parties desire to implement the grant through a Memorandum of Understanding.